 Just upriver is San Francisco Plantation, the most distinctive of the restored plantations on River Road.
-Noted for its lavish and intricate interior painting, the home was built in 1865 and inspired novelist Frances Parkinson Keyes to write a novel about it, Steamboat Gothic.
+Noted for its lavish and intricate interior painting, the home was built in mid-1800s and inspired novelist Frances Parkinson Keyes to write a novel about it, Steamboat Gothic.
 It is a National Historic Landmark and the grounds still feature historic outbuildings, such as an 1840s slave cabin and a school house dating back to 1830s.

-Cross the bridge near Gramercy and head north to Oak Alley Plantation, named for the quarter-mile entrance canopy of 300-year-old oak trees.
+Cross the bridge near Gramercy and head west to Oak Alley Plantation, named for the quarter-mile entrance canopy of 300-year-old oak trees.
 A 40-minute tour given by costumed guides chronicles the history of the elaborate mansion that was built in 1837.
 Next door to Oak Alley is St. Joseph Plantation, one of the most complete plantation homes on River Road.
 Tour the blacksmith shop and peek into the on-site schoolhouse, and be sure to stop by the visitor's center to pick up handmade gifts, many of them made by descendants of those who once lived at St. Joseph.

 Upriver from Oak Alley you'll find Houmas House Plantation.
 This is a stately Greek Revival home which, at its peak in the 1860s, was the largest sugar producer in the United States.
-Today Houmas House is best known for its gardens, impeccably decorated interior, tours given by costumed guides and a world-class restaurant.
+Today Houmas House is best known for its gardens, impeccably decorated interior, tours given by costumed guides and a world-class restaurants.